SpocWiki/_public/schema.org/predicate/Texts/has_salary_currency.md

 - [ #has_/text/_about_salary_currency :: Text ] or
 - [ has_text_about_salary_currency :: Text ]

-The currency (coded using &lt;a href="http://en.wikipedia.org/wiki/ISO_4217"&gt;ISO 4217&lt;/a&gt;) used for the main salary information in this job posting or for this employee.
+The currency (coded using [ISO 4217](http://en.wikipedia.org/wiki/ISO_4217)) used for the main salary information in this job posting or for this employee.

 Predicated describes that:
 [ #has_/domain  :: EmployeeRole, JobPosting ]